-NSCC expects that significant deterioration of liquidity resources would cause it to enter the Recovery Corridor.
-As such, the Plan would describe the actions NSCC may take aimed at replenishing those resources.
-Recovery Corridor indicators may include, for example, a rapid and material change in market prices or substantial intraday activity volume by the Member that subsequently defaults, neither of which are mitigated by intraday margin calls, or subsequent defaults by other Members or Affiliated Families during a compressed time period.
+NSCC states that it expects that significant deterioration of liquidity resources would cause it to enter the Recovery Corridor.
+Therefore, the R&W Plan would describe the actions NSCC may take aimed at replenishing those resources.
 Throughout the Recovery Corridor, NSCC would monitor the adequacy of its resources and the expected timing of replenishment of those resources, and would do so through the monitoring of certain corridor indicator metrics.

-The majority of the corridor indicators, as identified in the Recovery Plan, relate directly to conditions that may require NSCC to adjust its strategy for hedging and liquidating a Defaulting Member's portfolio, and any such changes would include an assessment of the status of the corridor indicators.
-Corridor indicators would include, for example, effectiveness and speed of NSCC's efforts to close out the portfolio of the Defaulting Member, and an impediment to the availability of its financial resources.
-For each corridor indicator, the Recovery Plan would identify (1) measures of the indicator, (2) evaluations of the status of the indicator, (3) metrics for determining the status of the deterioration or improvement of the indicator, and (4) "Corridor Actions," which are steps that may be taken to improve the status of the indicator,36 as well as management escalations required to authorize those steps.
-Because NSCC has never experienced the default of multiple Members, it has not, historically, measured the deterioration or improvements metrics of the corridor indicators.
-As such, these metrics were chosen based on the business judgment of NSCC management.
+NSCC states that the majority of the corridor indicators, as identified in the Recovery Plan, relate directly to conditions that may require NSCC to adjust its strategy for hedging and liquidating a Defaulting Member's portfolio, and any such changes would include an assessment of the status of the corridor indicators.
+For each corridor indicator, the Recovery Plan would identify (1) measures of the indicator, (2) evaluations of the status of the indicator, (3) metrics for determining the status of the deterioration or improvement of the indicator, and (4) Corridor Actions, which are steps that may be taken to improve the status of the indicator,28 as well as management escalations required to authorize those steps.
+NSCC states that because NSCC has never experienced the default of multiple Members, it has not, historically, measured the deterioration or improvements metrics of the corridor indicators.
+Therefore, NSCC states that these metrics were chosen based on the business judgment of NSCC management.

 The Recovery Plan would also describe the reporting and escalation of the status of the corridor indicators throughout the Recovery Corridor.
 Significant deterioration of a corridor indicator, as measured by the metrics set out in the Recovery Plan, would be escalated to the Board.
 NSCC management would review the corridor indicators and the related metrics at least annually, and would modify these metrics as necessary in light of observations from simulations of Member defaults and other analyses.
 Any proposed modifications would be reviewed by the Management Risk Committee and the Board Risk Committee.
 The Recovery Plan would estimate that NSCC may remain in the Recovery Corridor between one day and two weeks.
-This estimate is based on historical data observed in past Member defaults, the results of simulations of Member defaults, and periodic liquidity analyses conducted by NSCC.
-The actual length of a Recovery Corridor would vary based on actual market conditions observed at the time, and NSCC would expect the Recovery Corridor to be shorter in market conditions of increased stress.
+NSCC states that this estimate is based on historical data observed in past Member defaults, the results of simulations of Member defaults, and periodic liquidity analyses conducted by NSCC.
+NSCC states that the actual length of a Recovery Corridor would vary based on actual market conditions observed at the time, and NSCC would expect the Recovery Corridor to be shorter in market conditions of increased stress.